Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Results

 \section{Results}

-According to our proposed method, we analyzed 346 papers about Intelligent Transportation Systems with the use of external infrastructure, which were findable in the search engines of IEEE Xplore, Google Scholar as well as Google with our mentioned keywords.
-Since the search results from Google and Google Scholar were more than one million entries, only the first three result pages were taken into account our research.
-The exact number of documents for each keyword in the several search engines are listed in table \ref{tableSearchResults}.
+Based on our proposed method, we analyzed 357 papers about intelligent transportation systems using external infrastructure, which we found using the search engines of IEEE Xplore, Google Scholar, and Google with the mentioned keywords.
+Since there were more than one million hits for searches performed using Google and Google scholar, only the first 30 search results were taken into account.
+The number of useful documents for each keyword for each search engine used is listed in Table \ref{tableSearchResults}.

-In the next step, we propose the details about the found ITS which fulfills our mentioned requirements.
-The feature categories "Early Days", "Situation-related Analysis" and "Creation Digital Twins" are described in the respective sections.
-The table \ref{tableITS} gives a complete overview about the results.
+In the next step, we give details about the ITS found which fulfill our mentioned requirements.
+The feature categories `Early Days', `Situation-Related Analysis' and `Creation of Digital Twins' are described in the respective sections.
+Table \ref{tableITS} gives a complete overview of the results.